top of page

 • Intermediate risk prostate cancer with intraductal/cribriform histology

-• History of prostate cancer + history of pancreatic, colon, gastric, melanoma, urothelial, GBM, bile duct, small intestinal cancer
+• History of prostate cancer + history of pancreatic, colon, gastric, melanoma, urothelial, glioblastoma multiforme, bile duct cancers, small intestinal cancer

 • High risk/very high risk/node positive/metastatic prostate cancer